bonham/gpx_track_neighborhood/README.md

 * You want to display them on a map
 * You want color coding depending on how often you passed the same roads

-The project does calculate proximity of multiple tracks from gpx files
+The project does calculate proximity of multiple tracks from gpx files.
+It does prepare static and mobile friendly html pages, including all gps data.

 ## Howto

+* Download the project from github
 * Install dependencies from below
 Run all python commands below.
 Use --help to learn what arguments to provide
 * Run <strong>0-simplify-tracks.py</strong>.
 This will use gpsbabel to reduce gpx tracks.